Scottish-Tech-Army/Volunteer-app/README.md

 5. type in command terminal: npm install
     >**Note:** Inside client folder there is package-lock.json.
 Everytime this is modified, it is advised to do step 4      before       running the project.
 ​
-6. type in command terminal: expo start
+6. type in command terminal: npm start or expo start
 ​
 7. On your iPhone or iPad, open the default Apple "Camera" app and scan the QR code you see in the terminal or in Expo Dev Tools.
 OR